funderburkjim/Markup-Sanskrit-Names-of-Plants/README.md

 When this project is completed, there will be a file snp_adj.txt in the repository which will be a modified version of snp.txt; furthermore, the modifications will be accomplished by one or more Python(version 2.7) programs and possibly some ancillary text files.
-The first (and perhaps only) part of the project will deal with the Appendix 4 part of snp.txt.
-The next section provides some context which is required to frame the problem to be solved by the project
+The first (and perhaps only) part of the project will deal with capitalization in  Appendix 4 part of snp.txt.

-## Context of the Problem
+[Issue#1](https://github.com/funderburkjim/Markup-Sanskrit-Names-of-Plants/issues/1) describes the context of this capitalization problem.

+[Issue#2](https://github.com/funderburkjim/Markup-Sanskrit-Names-of-Plants/issues/1) describes the motivating example of this capitalization problem.